-Then comes the shaft, which is the round part with a groove through which the thread travels.
+- Then comes the shaft, which is the round part with a groove through which the thread travels.

-Sewing Machine Needle vs Embroidery Machine Needle
+Sewing vs. Embroidery Machine Needle

-While you can use sewing machine needles for machine embroidery, embroidery needles are specifically designed for optimal success with most embroidery projects.
+While you can use sewing machine needles for machine embroidery, embroidery needles are specifically designed for optimal success with embroidery projects.

 Embroidery needles have an elongated eye, widened groove, and a special scarf to accommodate embroidery thread.
 The larger eye decreases friction from the thread, which decreases thread breakage and shredding.

-Machine Embroidery Needle Sizes Explained
+Embroidery Machine Needle Sizes Explained

 The larger the numbers, the thicker the shaft of the needle, the thicker threads it can accommodate, and the thicker, denser fabric it can penetrate.
 The reverse applies to smaller needle numbers.

 |European||American||How It’s Written|

-Embroidery Needle Point Shapes
+Needle Tip Shapes

-Machine Embroidery Needle Coatings and Finishes
+Coatings and Finishes

-Coated needles penetrate dense fabrics better and generally last up to 5 times longer than their counterparts.
-They hold their point shape better over longer periods of use and also heat up less from the friction that comes from high-speed stitching.
+Coated needles penetrate dense fabrics better and last up to 5 times longer than their counterparts.
+This is because they maintain their point shape over longer periods of use and heat up less from the friction from high-speed stitching.